tawesoft/untrusted.py/README.md

 #### Nested containers

-Lazily nested containers are fully supported, too:
+Lazily nested containers are fully supported, too.

+An untrusted container constructor takes an optional valueType argument, defaulting to `untrusted.string`.
+You can construct an appropriate valueType with the helper methods `untrusted.sequenceOf` and `untrusted.iteratorOf`.

+Example:

     someValues = [
         ["apple","banana","orange", "pineapple"],